 Who knows?
 It’s still a mystery that has yet to be explained, to my satisfaction anyway.

-If for some reason you don’t have a good recording of Gilbert and Sullivan’s music, you are really missing out.
+If for some reason you don’t have a good recording of Gilbert and Sullivan’s Overtures, you are really missing out.
 This is some of the most wonderful music ever composed.
 It’s the kind of music that will immediately put you in a good mood.
+Here the Overtures are played to perfection.
 For music and sound, this one is hard to fault.

-As liner notes for another production say, “…immense charm, good-natured energy and the ‘rightness’ that announces the influence of a superb musical command.”.
+As the liner notes say, “…immense charm, good-natured energy and the ‘rightness’ that announces the influence of a superb musical command”.